bytecodealliance/rfcs/accepted/exception-handling.md

    when the program never throws an exception.

-   Correctness does not involve any coordination between distant components (such as the runtime's interpretation of unwind tables), since the compiler can emit everything necessary for correctness inline.
+   Correctness does not involve any coordination between distant components (such as the runtime's interpretation of unwind tables and the compiler) since the compiler can emit everything necessary for correctness inline.

-Because the calling-convention approach imposes overhead on the non-exceptional path, we could never turn Wasm exceptions on by default in Wasmtime using this approach.
+Because the calling-convention approach imposes overhead on the non-exceptional path, we could never turn Wasm exceptions on by default in Wasmtime using it.
 That means that we would need to support two different calling conventions (with- and without exceptions) for every target indefinitely.
 And these calling conventions wouldn't just have a different set of caller- vs. callee-saved registers or argument and return value passing locations; they would have all this extra check-for-and-branch-on-exception code to maintain.
 We consider this scenario a non-starter.
 Furthermore, it doesn't make sense to use the calling-convention approach as an incremental milestone on the way to a side-table implementation, since the side-table implementation would not build on top of the calling-convention implementation and would only throw away work we previously did.
-We could, instead, have dedicated that effort towards implementing the side-table approach in the first place.
+We could have, instead, dedicated that effort towards implementing the final side-table approach in the first place.
 Therefore, **we will implement the side-table approach** and we will do so right from the beginning.

 We are now left with the question of whether to use side table option (a) a DWARF subset or (b) a bespoke format.
 Let's start with some